Attach / Review supporting information

 Emergency plans

-The operator of a dangerous goods site must ensure that a written emergency plan for dealing with any dangerous situation associated with the storage and handling of dangerous goods at the site is prepared in accordance with the Dangerous Goods Sites - Emergency Planning Code.
-Copies of the code can be downloaded from the Resources Safety website.
+The applicant or the accredited dangerous goods consultant must ensure that an emergency plan for dealing with any dangerous situation associated with the storage and handling of dangerous goods at the site is prepared in accordance with AS3745 Planning for emergencies in facilities.A copy of the emergency plan must be located at the dangerous goods site.

-If dangerous goods are stored or handled at the site in quantities that are 10 times greater than the manifest quantities, the operator must send to the Chief Officer, in an electronic format approved by the Chief Officer, a
+If dangerous goods are stored or handled at the site in quantities that are 10 times greater than the manifest quantities (except for mine sites and petrol stations), the operator must send a copy of the document to the Chief Officer and the Fire Emergency Services.

-A copy of the emergency plan must be located at the dangerous goods site and be made available to a Dangerous Goods Officer, the Chief Officer or FESA upon request.
+A copy of the FES emergency response guide must be located at the dangerous goods site.

-It is a requirement that the applicant, or an accredited dangerous goods consultant, must prepare and submit a written report demonstrating that the dangerous goods site detailed in the application can be operated in accordance with Division 1 of the Dangerous Goods Safety (Storage and Handling of Non-explosives) Regulations 2007, and in any event with minimal risk to people, property and the environment.
+The applicant or the accredited dangerous goods consultant must prepare and submit a risk assessment demonstrating that the dangerous goods site detailed in the application can be operated in accordance with Division 1 of the Dangerous Goods Safety (Storage and Handling of Non-explosives) Regulations 2007, and in any event with minimal risk to people, property and the environment.

 [ Page Up ]